mrueda/datamatrix2codes/macro/README.md

 You can then use this function in your Excel worksheet like any other function, e.g., =ParseEncodedString(A1, "PC") to get the "PC" value from the string in cell A1.

 Save this script in a VBA module, and you should be able to use the ParseEncodedString function as a formula in your worksheet.
-Adjust the regex patterns as necessary to match your data's structure.

 ## Notes